adam-codersgu/capital_gains_calculator/README.md

-# HMRC Capital Gains Transaction Calculator For DEGIRO
+# Capital Gains Transaction Calculator
-An application to help report stock transactions for an HMRC Capital Gains tax report.
+An application to help analyse stock transactions for an HMRC Capital Gains tax report.

 This application is designed for stock transactions completed using the broker DEGIRO.